gabriel951/first_order_ac_unification/README.md

 Current Status of the formalisation:
-We have proved termination and soundness.
+We have proved termination and correctness.
 There is only one case (the AC-case) for completeness that we did not prove.